gregstewart/blog/source/_posts/2015-06-07-are-you-using-docker.markdown

 ![Works on my machine](http://cdn.meme.am/instances/500x/48009108.jpg)

 Using containers has almost completely eliminated the old adage `but it works on my machine`.
-Eliminating any kind of variance in developer machine setup is the key here and by adopting containers we are very close to almost having next zero variance.
-I say next to zero, because the hardware is likely to still be different; however the in terms of dependencies and system configruation we have eliminated the variance.
-All configuration for the conatiner resides in our repository and any issues encountered so far have usually been resolved by installing dependencies after a pull or updating the container by executing the build command.
+Eliminating variance of any kind in developer machine setup is very important and by adopting containers we are very close to almost having next to zero variance.
+I say next to zero, because the hardware is still likely to be different; however the in terms of dependencies and system configruation thanks to Docker we can eliminate the variance.
+All configuration for the container resides in our repository and any issues encountered so far have usually been resolved by installing dependencies after a pull or updating the container by executing the build command.

 ![Clueless](http://cdn.meme.am/instances/500x/55497481.jpg)